OpenGeoMetadata/opengeometadata.github.io/docs/upgrading.md

 ### Programmatic conversion of JSON files
 {: .no_toc }

-This basic [Python script](https://github.com/BTAA-Geospatial-Data-Project/GBL-Schema-Update) can batch convert GBL 1.0 json files to OGM Aardvark.
+This basic Python script, https://github.com/OpenGeoMetadata/gbl-1_to_aardvark, can batch convert GBL 1.0 json files to OGM Aardvark.
 However, note the three elements listed above that do not have direct crosswalks.

 ### Spreadsheet manipulation
 {: .no_toc }

+This Python script will convert a batch of JSONs to a CSV file: https://github.com/geobtaa/workflows/blob/main/editing/json2csv.py
+This Python script will convert CSVs to Aardvark JSONS: https://github.com/jhu-library-applications/geoportal/tree/main/aardvark

 This technique combines automatic conversions and manual edits:
 1. Convert your GBL 1.0 metadata files to a CSV.
-2. Manually augment and adjust values using spreadsheet functions.
+2. Manually augment and adjust column names and values using spreadsheet functions.
 3. Convert your spreadsheet to OGM Aardvark JSONs.